Edinburgh International Science Festival

-The City Art Centre became the hub in 2011 for kids' activities with activities such as ER, Unwrapping the Mummy, Dr Clot's Blood-Curdling Adventure, Nina and the Neurons, Dig Up a Dinosaur, and Rampaging Chariots.
+Since 2011, the City Art Centre has been the hub for kids' activities with activities such as ER, Unwrapping the Mummy, Dr Clot's Blood-Curdling Adventure, Nina and the Neurons, Dig Up a Dinosaur, and Rampaging Chariots.

 - GastroFest - a mini-festival about the science of food and drink

 - Energy & Environment - a series debating our global climate future featuring IPCC Chair

 - Numbers That Matter - probing big data and the stats behind our lives

 - The Reading Experiment - a campaign celebrating science writing in all its forms